 Free Range Eggs

-In between time they can go into their palace when they want to lay a free range egg or are hungry or thirsty.
+In between time they would go into their palace when they want to lay a free range egg or are hungry or thirsty.
 Not always though.
 We have watched them sprint across the lawn to devour crickets and spiders and found nests of 10 -15 free range eggs under the house and in the bush.
-In time we expect to smell the free range eggs that we haven’t found.

 We know each free range hen by name and each has their own character.
 Penelope tends to go solo and will appear right under our feet or shovel or hoe whenever we are gardening.
 She also has a string of white feathers around her neck that remind us of Penelope Pitstop’s pearl necklace.